lehrj/GolfGame1989/README.md

   <img width="600" src="https://github.com/lehrj/GolfGame1989/blob/master/Images/3DTerrain.png">
 </p>

-This is golf game based on the double pendulum model in professor Theodore P. Jorgensen’s “The Physics of Golf” using the DirectX Tool Kit.
-The games features that have been implemented include character select, environment select, and a full golf bag with 14 clubs to select
+A retro themed golf game based on the double pendulum model in professor Theodore P. Jorgensen’s “The Physics of Golf” using the DirectX Tool Kit.
+Games features that have been implemented include character select, environment select, and a full golf bag with 14 clubs to select

 <p align="center">
   <img width="600" src="https://github.com/lehrj/GolfGame1989/blob/master/Images/LightingUpdate.png">